typedb/typedb-docs/_08-schema/03-rules.md

 Rules like any other schema element can be undefined.
 To do so, you may learn [how to use the undefine keyword](/docs/schema/concepts#undefine) for deleting rules.

 ## Summary
+Rules are a powerful tool that allows reasoning over the raw data to produce and store insightful knowledge.

+In the next section, we will learn how to [perform instruction over a knowledge graph](/docs/query/overview) that is powered by a schema containing concepts and rules.